awsdocs/aws-storagegateway-user-guide/doc_source/troubleshooting-EC2-gateway-issues.md

 ## You want to remove a disk allocated as upload buffer space to reduce upload buffer space<a name="uploadbuffer-issue"></a>

-Follow the steps in [Determining the Size of Upload Buffer to Allocate](ManagingLocalStorage-common.md#CachedLocalDiskUploadBufferSizing-common)\.
+Follow the steps in [Determining the size of upload buffer to allocate](ManagingLocalStorage-common.md#CachedLocalDiskUploadBufferSizing-common)\.

 ## Throughput to or from your EC2 gateway drops to zero<a name="gateway-throughput-issue"></a>